jedevc/fyp-report/report.md

 ## Related work

-The area of automatic CTF challenge generation, despite being fairly under-explored, mostly due to only a recent interest in it, has a number of interesting pieces of work in the field, many of which we draw inspiration from.
+The area of automatic CTF challenge generation, despite being fairly under-explored, mostly due to only recent interest in it, has several interesting pieces of work in the field, many of which we draw inspiration from.